Information for Faculty

 Embedded tutors are tutors who attend assigned classes on a regular basis.
 In doing so, they get a full understanding of the content and the expectations of the instructors.
 The embedded tutor then holds “office hours” where students from the assigned classes can make tutoring appointments and get assistance from a peer who knows them and they know has a good grasp on the material.

-Responsibilities of an Embedded Tutor
+Responsibilities of an Embedded Tutor:

-- attend the assigned class regularly
+- attend the assigned class as requested by the instructor

 - hold at least 4 hours of office hours for 1:1 or small group tutoring